Eight Day Alaskan Small Ship Cruises

 Southeast Alaska is a magical place to be on a boat.
 And the best way for you to take in all the magic is on an adventure cruise aboard the David B. Our small ship can take you through channels and into coves and anchorages that the big cruise ships with equally big crowds can’t go.
 You’ll be able to experience the enchantment of Alaska with its solitude and wilderness.
 Take a break from the hustle and bustle of everyday life and emerge yourself in the quiet of nature where you can take the time to watch whales feed, bears forage and birds soar.
 It is a magical time you won’t soon forget.

-Check out the David B’s Alaska schedule for 2018 and 2019.
+Check out the David B’s Alaska schedule and rates for 2018 and 2019.
 Plan now to join us for an unforgettable experience!

 The solitude of wilderness in Alaska is what brings us to places like Tracy Arm/Fords Terror Wilderness Area.